 - New Construction – Septic System

 - Septic Re-design

 - Permit Reactivation

-Please complete the Onsite Septic and Water Master Permit Application and return to the Chelan-Douglas Health District with the appropriate fees.
+Please complete our Master Application and return it to the Chelan Douglas Health District with the appropriate fees.

 All work related to the design, installation, maintenance, operation, and repair of all conforming and non-conforming onsite septic systems shall only be completed by an appropriately licensed and/or certified professional.

 The Washington Administration Code, Chapter 246-272A-0270 details homeowner maintenance responsibilities for septic systems.
 Operation and maintenance (O&M) is about OSS functioning properly and being cared for correctly.
 In order for an OSS to continue to function properly, care must be taken by those responsible for it.
 Proper monitoring, correct operation and maintenance are the responsibility of the OSS owner.

 OSS evaluations must be done by a licensed O&M Specialist.
 See the list of licensed qualified O&M providers to perform Operation and Maintenance on your septic system.

 A Report is completed at the time of the evaluation by the O&M Specialist.